 When husbands and wives chose the factors for a good marriage from a list of options, the following items rose to the top and fell to the bottom.

-So why is laughter better than sex?
+So why is laughter important around sex?
 It's really quite simple.
 You can laugh anywhere and at any time.
 In your vehicle, at work, while working out, while shopping, at your favorite coffee bar, or eatery, and even while you're having sex.